-Join Lee Brimelow for an in-depth discussion in this video Updating and accessing health data, part of iOS 8 SDK New Features.
+Join Lee Brimelow for an in-depth discussion in this video Updating and accessing health data, part of iOS 8 App Development New Features.

 - Now that we've looked at an overview of the HealthKit framework, let's look at an example of how to actually read and write health information.
 I've opened up the HealthKit sample starter project.
 This is basically an empty application, I've just done a couple of things.
 First I've turned on the HealthKit entitlement, which is obviously vital if you want to be able to read and write health information.
 In the view controller, I basically set up a couple of things.
 First I've imported the HealthKit framework and I've created a constant called HealthStore, which is of type HKHealthStore.